decoupledCMS/decoupledcms.github.com/technology.md

 implementation with other projects, thereby increasing the choices for users and reducing the required development resources from each project.

+## Inline editing vs. traditional form based editing

+Obviously when decoupling the content authoring experience it is critical to also ensure that content is actually managed as content rather than as "final pages" with a specific representation linked to a single page (on a single device).
+As such it is important to realize that just because one is using Javascript rather than native HTML-forms for editing, it is not necessary to use a WYSIWIG approach.
+In this sense even when using tools like [create.js][30] it might still make sense to explicitly not use inline editing or use inline editing without WYSIWIG.
+As such the concepts described on this page obviously apply to not only editing in the frontend but also editing in a backend system.
+For example a key advantage to using inline editing over form based, specifically "<textarea>" form fields, is that many users find it needlessly constraining to use a fixed size field for editing when in the end the content on the pages is allowed to flow freely.
+Furthermore browsers still lack many widgets f.e. for maps, dates and more application specific content.
+However it should be noted that the key here is decoupling and not the specific representation of editing tools in the client.
+As such even when using RDFa or other similar semantic markup to describe the content it can at times still make sense to render the editing UI using standard HTML form elements.

 ## History

 There have been prior efforts at doing something similar.
 In the early 2000s, [OSCOM][25] made the [Twingle tool][26]